What Makes Our Program Distinct?

 Our graduates are prepared to:

-- Care for patients with acute and chronic health problems
+- Care for adolescent to end-of-life individuals with acute and chronic health problems

 - Foster health promotion and disease prevention